Shard-Client-Minecraft/Shard-Client/README.md

 There are some parts of the code that use other licences (such as code "borrowed" from other projects).
 If this is the case, it will be noted in a comment, or another licence file in the same directory.

-Note that this project is not 100% open source, because both Minecraft and OptiFine are closed source.
-There are 100% open source clients, but they do not inherit any of the game's code, meaning they are not as complete, and will likely get you banned on servers.

 I would also appreciate it if people didn't sell this client.

-## Why?
-There are many Minecraft clients, but they are usually closed source, and may contain malicious code.
-This client is free and open source, meaning that the code is visible, and anyone can propose changes and report issues with ease.

 Many clients lack important features, including ReplayMod.